 Areas associated with attentional control engage, seemingly as the person tries to stay awake.
 This attention region also plays a role in imagining movement.

-Other research finds that eye closures while drowsy trigger increased activity in sensory regions.
+finds that eye closures due to drowsiness trigger increased activity in sensory regions.
 These same brain regions correspond with dream-like mental states.
 But, eye closures during sleep deprivation manifest differently than well-rested mind wandering.
 This may signal that more than daydreaming happens during these episodes.

 Why Do Microsleep Episodes Happen?

 The most common causes of microsleep episodes are sleepiness, shift work, sleep disorders, medications, and circadian slumps.
-After extended wakefulness, the brain starts to show breakdowns in connectivity.
 The exact why behind microsleeps remains a mystery.
 But, one thing is certain — drowsiness is the most reliable way to cause them.

 Sleep deprivation is the most frequent trigger of episodes of microsleep.
-Getting fewer than seven to eight hours of sleep at night predisposes you to tiredness during the day.
+Getting less sleep than you need at night predisposes you to drowsiness during the day.

 If you didn’t sleep well the night before, it’s important to be aware of potential effects to alertness.
-People who have normal, healthy sleep patterns actually may be more vulnerable to microsleep when they have an occasional single night of poor sleep.
+People who generally have normal, healthy sleep patterns actually may be to microsleep when they have an occasional single night of poor sleep.

 Working night shifts or irregular shifts puts people at a higher risk of insufficient sleep.
 Since these patterns aren’t in sync with most people’s circadian rhythms, shift work throws off snoozing patterns.
 For many people, it makes it harder to get a sufficient amount of high-quality sleep.

-Large bodies of research found that people working evening and night shifts have higher risks of accidents, injuries, and mistakes on the job.
+Large bodies offound that people working evening and night shifts have higher risks of accidents, injuries, and mistakes on the job.
 This is generally attributed to cognitive declines and microsleeps caused by sleep deprivation.
 When tired, it becomes harder to concentrate and remember things.
 Coordination suffers, as do response times and decision-making abilities.

-One study looked at 16 night-shift workers.
+Onelooked at 16 night-shift workers.
 All drove on a closed-course for two hours after a good night of sleep.
-Then, they drove two hours after a night of work after being awake an average of 12.8 hours.
+Then, they drove two hours after a night of work (after being awake an average of 12.8 hours).
 No participants had accidents the day after a night of sleep.